viking-sudo-rm/DiachronicPOSTagger/README.md

 python dataprocessing.py
 ```

+The actual code to train and evaluate the LSTM (lstm.py) must be run second.
+We must specify `DATA_PATH` (the location of the processed embedding matrix, `X_word_array`, `X_year_array`, and `Y_year_array` -- do not include any of the filenames), `LEX_PATH` (the location of the lexicon file -- include the lexicon filename), `TRAIN_SAVE_PATH`/`TEST_SAVE_PATH` (the location where you would like to save the train and test data, respectively), `MODEL_PATH` (the location where you would like to save all model information), and `PLOTS_PATH` (the location where you would like to save all plots).

 After the data is processed, you can train an LSTM model and test it using:

 ```
 python lstm.py --cut
 ```

-The `--cut` flag specifies that you want to create a test, train, and dev set.
-Once you have run the command with this flag once, you can leave it out in the future to use the same dataset.
+The `--cut` flag specifies that you want to create train and test data sets.
+Once you have run the command with this flag once, you can leave it out in the future to use previously generated train and test data sets.

 In addition, once you have a trained model, you can rerun the evaluation code without retraining by running: